-[Ask IF Q22 = a]

-Which leadership position(s) do you hold? [options to vary depending on group; below are examples only]

-Member of X Council

-Chair or Co-Chair

-Vice Chair

-Executive Committee member

-Secretariat

-Working Group Chair

-Other: _________

-For how many years did you participate in X prior to becoming a leader?

-Enter a one-digit or two-digit number.
-If less than one year, please enter 0.5.

-[ASK IF member of ALAC or ccNSO or GNSO Council]

-Were you appointed by the Nominating Committee (NomCom) to your leadership position(s)?

 IX: DISABILITY

 In order to protect your personal information, data for the next questions will be stored and analyzed separately to the survey you just completed.
 If you clicked 'no' for consent, please exit the survey now; if you consented to the processing of personal data, please proceed.